-When observing mating friction surfaces under high magnification one can see that they are actually full of “mountains” and “valleys” .
-These “mountains” penetrate the oil-film that separates mating friction surfaces, and collide with each other.
-These collisions on the micro level, translate into “friction” between the mating friction surfaces on the macro-level.
+When observing mating friction surfaces under high magnification one can see that they are actually full of “mountains” and “valleys”.
+These “mountains” penetrate the oil-film that separates mating friction surfaces and collide with each other.
+These collisions on the micro-level, translate into “friction” between the mating friction surfaces on the macro-level.
 Some of these collisions result in metal particles breaking away from colliding “mountains”.
-Breaking away metal particles on the micro-level translate into a “wear” process on the macro-level.
+Breaking away metal particles on the micro-level translates into a “wear” process on the macro-level.

-Conventional lubricants are based on maintaining high strength and thickness of oil-film in order to separate the friction surfaces from touching each other In higher pressure, generated by heavy working loads, conventional lubricants introduce an EP (Extreme Pressure) protective deposit between moving mating surfaces in order to replace the oil layer squeezed out by pressure.
-In this way, they try to resist failure from scoring, seizure or accelerated wear.
-The conventional lubricants succeed in their task only partially, so a continuous wear process still takes place, contributing to deterioration in performance.
-This in turn, plays a significant role in the vicious cycle of deterioration in performance accelerated wear, etc.
+Conventional lubricants are based on maintaining high strength and thickness of oil-film in order to separate the friction surfaces from touching each other.
+At higher pressure, generated by heavy working loads, conventional lubricants introduce an EP (Extreme Pressure) protective deposit between moving mating surfaces in order to replace the oil layer squeezed out by pressure.
+In this way, they try to resist failure from scoring, seizure, or accelerated wear.
+The conventional lubricants succeed in their task only partially, so a continuous wear process still takes place, contributing to a deterioration in performance.
+This, in turn, plays a significant role in the vicious cycle of deterioration in performance accelerated wear, etc.

 As a result of the metallurgical process, a very thin layer of original metal is converted into a new type of metal that is much harder and has a wear life that is at least 15 times longer than the original metal.
 This newly formed layer of metal protects the original “softer” metal beneath it from wear.